iarondon3/End-to-End-Retail-Data-Engineering-Platform/02-Distributed-Architecture/sharding_architecture.md

   citusnet:
 ```
 ### 2. The Distribution Strategy
+To ensure scalability and performance, we applied different distribution strategies based on the table size and usage patterns.

+#### A. Distributed Tables (Sharding)
-To ensure that all data related to a specific store stays together, we modified the primary keys to include the Country ID.
+For massive transactional tables, we modified the primary keys to include the Country ID (`id_pais`) to enforce data locality.

-Shard Key: id_pais (Country ID).
+* **Shard Key:** `id_pais` (Country ID).

-Goal: Co-location.
-All sales, details, and products for "Mexico" must live on the same node.
+* **Goal:** Co-location.
+All sales, details, and products for "Mexico" must live on the same physical node.

 ```sql
 -- 1. Modify Primary Keys to include the Distribution Column